biosaxs-dev/molass-develop/chapters/06/testing.md

 ## Test Scripts Naming and Locations

-Test scripts should be named and placed like suggested in the following way.
+Test scripts should be named and placed as suggested in the following way.

 ```
 molass-library/